jonbhanson/flutter_native_splash/README.md

 * Color and image properties will be inserted in `LaunchScreen.storyboard`.
 * The background color is implemented by using a single pixel png file and stretching it to fit the screen.
 * Code for hidden status bar toggle will be added in `Info.plist`.

+## Web
+* A `web/splash` folder will be created for splash screen images and CSS files.
+* Your splash image will be resized to `1x`, `2x`, and `3x` sizes and placed in `web/splash/img`.
+* The splash style sheet will be added to the app's `web/index.html`, as well as the HTML for the splash pictures.

 # Removing